Investing Essentials

 Frequently asked questions about savings bonds

-You can determine the value of an electronic savings bond by logging into your TreasuryDirect account.
-If you have paper bonds, you can use TreasuryDirect’s Savings Bond CalculatorOpens overlay to determine the value.
+According to TreasuryDirect, you can determine the value of an electronic savings bond by logging into your TreasuryDirect account.
+For paper bonds, you can use TreasuryDirect’s Savings Bond CalculatorOpens overlay to determine the value.

 The interest earned on savings bonds is subject to federal income tax but is exempt from state and local income tax.
 You do have the option to wait to report the interest until you actually cash in the savings bond and receive the interest payment.